racket/racket/racket/src/README.txt

  - armv7, armv7s, or aarch64: to run on iOS
  - i386 or x86_64: to run on the simulator

-To cross-compile for CS, you must supply a Chez Scheme compiler.
-For example, assuming you have built Racket CS for your machine at "/path/to/racket" using the default `make` target, you can configure the cross build using that Racket binary and a path to the Chez Scheme build folder like so:
+To cross-compile for CS, you must supply the Chez Scheme compiler that Racket CS was built with.
+Assuming you have built Racket CS for your machine at "/path/to/racket" using the default `make` target, you can configure the cross build using that Racket binary and a path to the Chez Scheme build folder like so:

   configure --host=[arch]-apple-darwin
             --enable-ios="[sdk]"